Introduction

 Capstone Design Project

-Solo UX Case Study from Research to Design
+Solo UX Case Study from Initial Concept to Design Execution

 Design overview